GuilleFerreira/Machine-Learning-Portfolio/titanic-py.md

 We will use python with a random forest algorithm to solve the titanic dataset problem.

+* * *

+## Context
+The RMS Titanic was a British passenger liner that embarked on its maiden voyage from Southampton, England, to New York City, USA, in April 1912.
+Regarded as one of the most luxurious and technologically advanced ships of its time, the Titanic was considered "unsinkable."
+However, tragedy struck when the ship struck an iceberg and sank in the North Atlantic Ocean on April 15, 1912.
+The sinking of the Titanic is one of the most infamous maritime disasters in history.
+The ship carried over 2,200 passengers and crew, but due to a shortage of lifeboats and other factors, more than 1,500 people lost their lives in the disaster.
+The sinking prompted significant changes in maritime safety regulations and practices.

-## Problem
+## Objective
-The dataset contains the data of the Titanic passengers, based on the passenger data we can predict whether the passenger survived or not.
+The dataset contains the data of the Titanic passengers, The objective is to predict, based on the attributes we have, whether a passenger survives or not..
 This is a binary classification problem using a supervised algorithm, in this case using random forest.

 ### Attributes